History of the Miami Heat: 2011–2012: Second championship win

-2012–2013: Making history
+2012–2013: Third Championship, Ray Allen's Shot, and the Win Streak

 On July 11, 2012, the Heat officially signed veterans Ray Allen to a three-year deal and Rashard Lewis to a two-year deal.

 After releasing Terrel Harris and Josh Harrellson, Miami signed Jarvis Varnado and Chris Andersen for the remainder of the season to bolster the defense.
 Miami became the third team to field three All-Stars (Wade, James and Bosh) in at least three consecutive seasons; the fourth such occurrence in league history after the 1980s Lakers and Celtics, and the 2008–2011 Celtics.

 Along the way, the Heat achieved individual milestones.
 On November 21, 2012, against Milwaukee, Udonis Haslem became the first un-drafted player to lead a franchise in rebounding, after passing the previous record held by Alonzo Mourning.
 On January 12, 2013, against Sacramento, Mario Chalmers had a career-high 10-triples, tying Brian Shaw's record for most three-pointers in a single game.
 Four days later against Golden State, LeBron James became the youngest player in NBA history to score 20,000 career-points and made his 5,000th career assist.